-(1) PSU awards with performance goals not currently expected to be achieved but reported above in accordance with SEC rules.
-The PSUs have a four-year performance period and are subject to the following vesting schedule: (i) 25% if the Company achieves \$100 million of GAAP revenue in a trailing 12 months; (ii) 25% if the Company is cashflow positive in a trailing 12 months; (iii) 25% if the Company's stock price reaches a 90-day average of \$15; and (iv) 25% if the Company's stock price reaches a 90-day average of \$20.

-(2) The dollar amounts shown in Market Value columns determined by multiplying the number of shares or units shown in 'share or units' columns, as applicable, by \$2.12, the closing price of our common stock on December 29, 2023.

-(3) Vesting in equal monthly installments over 4 years (48 months) from the grant date listed.
-(4) Vesting in equal monthly installments over 3 years (36 months) from the grant date listed.
+- (1) PSU awards with performance goals not currently expected to be achieved but are reported above in accordance with SEC rules.
+The PSUs have a four-year performance period and are subject to the following vesting schedule: (i) 25% if the Company achieves \$100 million of GAAP revenue in a trailing 12 months; (ii) 25% if the Company is cashflow positive in a trailing 12 months; (iii) 25% if the Company's stock price reaches a 90-day average of \$15; and (iv) 25% if the Company's stock price reaches a 90-day average of \$20. - (2) The dollar amounts shown in columns (h) and (j) are determined by multiplying the number of shares or units shown in column (c) or (e), as applicable, by \$19.84, the closing price of our common stock on December 31, 2024. - (3) Vesting in equal monthly installments over 4 years (48 months) from the grant date listed subject to the executive's continued employment through the applicable vesting date. - (4) Vesting in equal monthly installments over 3 years (36 months) from the grant date listed subject to the executive's continued employment through the applicable vesting date.

-Option Exercises and Stock Vested at 2023 Fiscal Year End
+Option Exercises and Stock Vested at 2024 Fiscal Year End